Bridging Worlds: Where Science Meets Spirit

 The final three months focus on integration, mentorship, and applied practice.

-Participants synthesise their experiences through reflective study, peer supervision, and embodied application, anchoring their learning into both personal and professional life.
+Participants synthesise their experiences through reflective practice, peer supervision, and embodied application, anchoring their learning into both personal and professional life.

 Six live online learning modules emphasise ethical leadership, sustainability, integration, energetics and relational care - ensuring that transformation becomes lived wisdom.

-Module 12 - (17th January 2027) – Ceremonial Leadership, Apprenticeship & the Initiatory Path (with Guest Teachers)
+Module 12 - Ceremonial Leadership, Apprenticeship & the Initiatory Path

 LEARNING OUTCOMES